sideye/conspicuous_consumption/log.md

 - Added Gender Analyzer based off first name.
 	- Installed [gender-guessor](https://pypi.org/project/gender-guesser/), a python package that detects first name gender.
 	- Instagram directly forbids GET requests of profiles through `https://www.instagram.com/<username>/?__a=1`, despite our web browsers being able to access it.
 Instead, I find a quick API [here](https://stackoverflow.com/questions/48709680/is-it-allowed-to-use-this-link-https-www-instagram-com-username-a-1) hosted on heroku that skirts around this: `https://apinsta.herokuapp.com/u/<username>`.
+	- Current logic to determine gender: uses gender analyzer based off of first name.
+If the results are "andy" (androgynous name) or "unknown", calls Microsoft Face API to check for gender.
+If this still does not yield a result, the gender field is blank.
+	- Approximate accuracy: off a trial test of 10 posts, out of the 88 likes, 46 of them had their gender identified.
+- Pushed the gender analyzer back to the VM to let it run.

+Next steps
+- Another way to determine gender is to scrape more pictures of a user's profile.
+Generally, the most pictures a profile posts should be of themselves, so examining more images could be a good way to get more data and hence make a better prediction.